;

 It’s also common for the gum above the wisdom tooth to become swollen, red, tender, and more prone to bleeding—signs that the tooth is making its way through.

-As the tooth fully erupts and aligns, the gum may heal and return to normal.
+As the tooth fully erupts and aligns, the gum may heal and return to normal within a few days or weeks.
 But unfortunately, that’s not always the case.

 If wisdom teeth don’t have enough space to fit properly, symptoms may become more severe, last longer, or keep coming back.